fiboa/specification/core/README.md

 if more than two features are available for the collection.
 The specific location and behaviour of collection-level data is specified in the encoding-specific specifications.

+Example:

+You have two different field boundary datasets named `abc` (CC-0 licensed) and `xyz` (CC-BY-4.0 licensed).
+If you store the datasets separately, you can store the license in the collection-level data as the value for the property is the same for all features.
+Once you merged the two datasets, you must ensure that a unique identifier for the collection is provieded (here: `abc` and `xyz`) so that IDs are unique.
+Additionally, you have to add the license property on the feature-level as the licenses are now twofold.

 ## General Properties

 | Property Name | Data Type      | Description |